Shift to Cloud is Measured, IT Survey Finds

 Despite the relative stability of datacenter operations, Stansberry added, "The cloud is a big part of IT planning capacity going forward."

 One result has been increased efficiency and better performance from existing IT assets.
-Hence, the survey found that hybrid IT deployments are have remained steady over the last several years, with 65 percent of IT assets remaining in datacenters, 22 percent in co-location facilities and 13 percent in the cloud.
+Hence, the survey found that hybrid IT deployments have remained steady over the last several years, with 65 percent of IT assets remaining in datacenters, 22 percent in co-location facilities and 13 percent in the cloud.

 "That means a lot of these enterprise workloads are not being moved to the cloud," Stansberry asserted.
 "We are not seeing this wholesale exodus from legacy IT off to cloud platforms."